AmanChaudhari1299/string-sorting/README.md

-# string-sorting
+# string-sorting,<br>
+EXPLANATION:<br>
 here's in the program we sort the given input in the alphabetic format <br>
-during making the program we use loop's,statement's,and functions. and also use array with string datatype for getting input
+during making the program we use loop's,statement's,and functions.<br>
+and also use array with string datatype for getting input <br>
+#LOGIC:<br>
+first make atring array for getting input <br>
+after taken input we compare elements accorsing to alphabetic order if the format are correct then print else post in the last